UPSTART is research-proven to prepare children to enter kindergarten at or above grade level.

-In 2009, Waterford Institute and the Utah State Office of Education (USOE) launched the UPSTART pilot program in partnership with the Utah State Legislature.
-Each year since, the program has received successful external evaluations, and in recent years has grown to serve approximately 10,000 children annually throughout Utah—roughly 20 percent of the state’s four-year-olds.
+In 2009, Waterford Institute and the Utah State Office of Education (USOE) launched the UPSTART Utah program in partnership with the Utah State Legislature.
+Each year since, the program has received successful external evaluations, and in recent years has grown to serve nearly 15,000 children annually throughout Utah—roughly 30 percent of the state’s four-year-olds.

 THE PROGRAM’S RESULTS ARE MEASURED USING FOUR METRICS: